-- Make sure the fuse power turns off when the ignition is off, or the connection could drain the battery.
+- Make sure the fused power turns off when the ignition is off, or the connection could drain the battery.

 Wrapping Up Here

 - Safely reconnect the battery terminals.
-Connect positive first then the negative post.
+Connect the positive first then the negative post.

 - Start the car.
 If you don’t see any smoke that is good, just kidding.

 - Put the car in reverse to see if the monitor switches or turns on and displays the rear video feed.

 - Okay, it’s working, try all the gears then back to reverse to test out the new connections, and then turn the car off.
 If it doesn’t display the reverse image, return to the steps and check your work.

 - Tidy up any loose or out-of-position wires with electrical tape, zip ties, and Velcro- if you like Velcro.

 - Reinstall any removed interior parts, panels, or coverings.